zama-ai/concrete/docs/howto/debug.md

 In case of a bug:

 * try to minimize randomness
-* try to minimize your function as much as possible while keeping the bug, this will help to fix the bug faster
+* try to minimize your function as much as possible while keeping the bug - this will help to fix the bug faster
 * try to include your inputset in the issue
 * try to include reproduction steps in the issue
 * try to include debug artifacts in the issue